Gamify-IT/docs/dev-manuals/test-plans/minigames/bugfinder-frontend/plans/u-bugfinder-2-bug-selection.md

-# Bugfinder bug selection (u.bugfinder-2)
+# Bugfinder Bug selection (`u.bugfinder-2`)

-Version: V1.0, 05.08.2022
+Version: V1.1, 05.08.2022, Improve format and differentiate between whitespace- and non-whitespace bug
-Author: Timo Schnaible
+Author: Timo Schnaible, Leon Hofmeister
 Tester: -

 ## Description

-When the the game is started, a code snipped is displayed and the player can select every word or whitespace as bug.
-When \a bug is selected a modal appears to correct the bug and select the type of the bug.
-If a whitespace is selected the error type selection is not shown.
-The bug can be confirmed by a `Ok`-button.
+When a bug is selected, a modal appears to correct the bug and select the bug type.
+If whitespace is selected, the error type selection is not shown.
+The dialog can be closed succesfully.

 ## Precondition

-The tester started a new game.
+The tester started a game with a snippet that contains (at least) one whitespace (=missing code) and one visible (=misspelled code) bug.

 ## Postcondition

-The selected bug is highlighted and the from the player corrected version is shown.
+The selected bug is highlighted and the player corrected version is shown instead of the original value.

 ## Typical procedure

-1. Press start to start the game
-2. The first code snipped is shown
-3. Press on a bug
+1. Click on a non-whitespace bug
-4. The edit modal is displayed.
+2. The edit modal is displayed
-5. Correct the bug in the input field
+3. Correct the bug in the input field
-6. Select an error type if no whitespace was selected
+4. Select an error type
+5. Press `Ok`
+6. The corrected version is displayed and the bug is highlighted
+7. Click on a whitespace bug
+8. The edit modal is displayed
+9. Correct the bug in the input field
+10. The modal does not have an option to select the error type
-7. Press `Ok`
+11. Press `Ok`
-8. The corrected version is displayed and the bug is highlighted
+12. The second corrected version is displayed and the second bug is highlighted

 ## Alternative procedures

-2.1.
+1.1.
 The game crashes \
-4.1.
+6.1.
 Nothing happens \
-8.1.
+6.2.
 The bug is not highlighted but the corrected version is displayed \
-8.2.
+6.3.
 The corrected version is not displayed but the bug is highlighted \
-8.3.
+6.4.
+The corrected version is not displayed and the bug is not highlighted \
+10.1.
+There is an option to select the error type \
+12.1.
+Nothing happens \
+12.2.
+The bug is not highlighted but the corrected version is displayed \
+12.3.
+The corrected version is not displayed but the bug is highlighted \
+12.4.
 The corrected version is not displayed and the bug is not highlighted

 ## Criticality